wescale/k8s-advanced-training/Day-1/install-your-cluster/README.md

 kubectl patch storageclass local-path -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'
 ```

-Inspect the config maps of the related namespace, to determine where the persistent volumes will be created.
+Inspect the config maps of the related namespace, to determine where this StorageClass will create the persistent volumes.

+You can connect to the kubernetes nodes `ssh -F provided_ssh_config worker-0-training-X` to see their file system and mount points.

+Questions:
-What happens if the node is lost?
+* What happens if the node is lost?

-What could you suggest to optimize this?
+* What could you suggest to optimize this?

 ## Activate the audit logs